lucaesse/Jamf-McNuggets/Automatic Admin Password Changer/README.md

 ## 🔐 Security Notes

-- The encryption key should be stored securely and rotated periodically.
+- The encryption key should be stored securely and rotated periodically, use the script in a policy and run it for example once a week.
 - Ensure that the temporary file is read only by authorized scripts or tools.
-- Consider implementing a cleanup mechanism to remove the file after it's read.

 ## 📜 License